 The U.S. Treasury took a number of steps to stabilize U.S. financial markets and the banking system, including injecting billions of dollars in financial institutions.
 Through the capital purchase program (CPP)-a preferred stock and warrant purchase program-Treasury provided more than \$150 billion in capital to 52 institutions as of November 25, 2008.
-As a part of this process, Treasury had to address a number of critical issues, including determining how it would ensure that CPP was achieving its intended goals and monitoring compliance with limitations on executive compensation and dividend payments.
-It could not be determined whether the program was having the intended effect on credit and financial markets.
+As of December 2008, Treasury had yet to address a number of critical issues, including determining how it will ensure that CPP is achieving its intended goals and monitoring compliance with limitations on executive compensation and dividend payments.
+Moreover, further actions were needed to formalize transition planning efforts and establish an effective management structure and an essential system of internal control.

+As of 12/08 it could not be determined whether the program was having the intended effect on credit and financial markets.
 Moreover, given that U.S. regulators as well as foreign governments were continuing to take a variety of actions aimed at stabilizing markets and the economy, separately evaluating the impact of Treasury's efforts under TARP was difficult.